julianchurchill/text-adventure/README.md

 - [FEATURE] Enabled 'move to sd card'
 - [FEATURE] Text to speech
   - Added a check box for TTS to the options dialog, saves as a preference, default is off
+- [UI] Walkthrough screen style brought in to line with the rest of the app.
 - [UI] About dialog style brought in to line with the rest of the app.
 - [UI] Parchment background (from http://www.myfreetextures.com/worn-parchment-paper-2)
   - Added higher res background parchment image